• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Spaghetti salad recipe is an elegant combination of noodles, and raw and roasted vegetables, dressed in a tangy Italian dressing and served on a bed of beautiful greens.
+This cold spaghetti salad recipe elegantly combines noodles and raw and roasted vegetables, dressed in a tangy Italian dressing and served on a bed of beautiful greens.
 Every bite is a blissful combination of flavors.
-Ready in 30 minutes!
+This summer spaghetti salad is ready in 30 minutes!

 Spaghetti salad recipe served in a bowl on the table.

-Stacked on top of arugula and bathed in an oil-free scrumptious Italian dressing, this spaghetti salad tastes heavenly!
+This summer spaghetti salad tastes heavenly stacked on top of arugula and bathed in an oil-free, scrumptious Italian dressing!

 Jump to: